ooni/spec/nettests/ts-017-web-connectivity.md

 If the client has opted out of providing the ASN of their probe the client_resolver key may give away extra information pertaining to the network they are on if they are using the resolver of their ISP.
+(Modern probes do not allow users to opt-out of providing their ANSs because that would lead to non-actionable measurements.
+It can still occurr that the ASN is set to zero if the ANS resolution mechanism failed.)